denoland/manual/references/contributing/web_platform_tests.md

 ## Running tests

-> If you are on Windows, or your system does not support shebangs, prefix all
+> If you are on Windows, or your system does not support hashbangs, prefix all
 > `./tools/wpt.ts` commands with
 > `deno run --unstable --allow-write --allow-read --allow-net --allow-env --allow-run`.